I’m Greta

 -

-My clinical training spans trauma-informed, somatic, and relational approaches.
-Before graduate school, I gained experience at a Rape Crisis Intervention clinic, and later worked in elementary schools and group homes, offering behavioral, academic, and therapeutic support.
-These experiences strengthened my commitment to mental health and deepened my interest in the mind-body connection.
+My clinical background spans trauma-informed, somatic, and relational approaches.
+Before graduate school, I worked at a rape crisis intervention clinic and later in schools and group homes, supporting children and families through behavioral and emotional challenges.
+These experiences shaped my commitment to mental health and deepened my understanding of how our histories, bodies, and environments interact.

 Sometimes life’s challenges can lead you to feel disconnected from yourself.

-My goal is to help you better understand your inner world, experiences, and emotions, deepening your connection with yourself.
-Through this process, you'll build self-trust, confidence in your choices, and gain more influence over the direction of your life.
+My goal is to help you reconnect — to better understand your inner world, emotions, and experiences so you can build self-trust, confidence in your choices, and a stronger sense of direction in your life.

 My Approach: